-Reflecting an interdisciplinary approach, students take courses covering material from the various public health core disciplines (epidemiology; social behavior and community health; health policy; biological and environmental science; and statistics) supplemented by multiple options from related disciplines.
+Reflecting an interdisciplinary approach, students in the B.S. in Public Health program (78-80 credits) take courses covering material from the various public health core disciplines (epidemiology; social behavior and community health; health policy; biological and environmental science; and statistics) supplemented by multiple options from related disciplines.
 Additionally, students complete a track to develop proficiencies related to their selected discipline.
 Tracks cover the primary disciplines of public health and have been developed to allow student to be better prepared to pursue an MPH degree.
 Tracks (choose one): General, Social Behavior & Community Health, and Policy & Law